Identifying Common Puppy Health Issues

 Bacterial Infections

-Bacterial infections of the ears can occur secondary to other conditions such as allergies, foreign bodies, or ear mite infestations.
+Bacterial infections of the ears can occur secondary to other conditions such as allergies, foreign bodies, or ear mite .
 Symptoms may include redness, swelling, discharge, and discomfort.
 Antibiotics prescribed by veterinarians are typically required to combat bacterial infections and prevent further complications.

 Urinary Issues